 The Trial

 If you and the other party are not able to settle your issues and reach a full agreement, the judge will have to set an “Evidentiary Hearing” or a “Trial.”
-If the judge sets an evidentiary hearing or a trial in your case, visit this page to learn how to prepare, documents to file, and what to expect.
+Visit this page to learn how to prepare, documents to file, and what to expect.

 What is the Difference Between an Evidentiary Hearing and a Trial?